What is a Mummy Makeover?

 The two areas that women most frequently request to improve/repair are the abdomen and breasts.
 For more information on this, check out our article on breast changes with pregnancy.

-Areas To Improve After Pregnancy
+Focus Areas After Pregnancy

 As your baby grows, your uterus enlarges, causing your abdomen to change.
 With the hormone changes that occur from the time of conception to the preparation for delivery and breast feeding, oestrogen causes a degree of softening and laxity of the body’s tissues.
 This mainly impacts muscles, ligaments and tendons but also affects the skin.